Robust Sparse Mean Estimation via Sum of Squares: Achieving Near-optimal Error for Gaussian Inliers

 \section{Achieving Near-optimal Error for Gaussian Inliers}

-In this section, we give a $(k^4/\eps^2)\polylog(d/\eps)$ sample, polynomial-time algorithm to robustly estimate the mean of a multivariate Gaussian distribution in $k$-sparse directions. {Our starting point is the recent work of \cite{kothari2021polynomial}, which gave an SoS-based robust algorithm for Gaussians in the dense setting, nearly matching the guarantees of~\cite{DKKLMS16}}. {We note that it is not possible to directly use the \cite{kothari2021polynomial} result for the sparse setting, because we cannot use off-the-shelf multiplicative concentration inequalities.
-Instead, we start with assuming a well-conditioned covariance to prove the theorem below, and then use Lepskii's method in \Cref{app:lepski} to obtain \Cref{thm:main-gaussian-informal} for arbitrary covariances.}
+In this section, we show a $(k^4/\eps^2)\polylog(d/\eps)$ sample, polynomial time algorithm to estimate the mean of a multivariate Gaussian distribution in $k$-sparse directions.
+Our starting point is the recent work of \cite{kothari2021polynomial}, who established a similar result in the dense setting.
+While they are able to handle ill-conditioned covariances, it is not possible to directly use their result for the sparse setting because we cannot use off-the-shelf multiplicative concentration inequalities.
+Instead, we start with assuming a well-conditioned covariance to prove the theorem below, and then use Lepskii's method in \Cref{app:lepski} to get \Cref{thm:main-gaussian-informal} for arbitrary covariances.